Hofls/java-dependencies/README.md

 * `Shenandoah` - low pause times, good for large heap sizes

 # Parameters
+* `-XX:-OmitStackTraceInFastThrow`
+    * Without this parameter, some exceptions would have no stacktrace.
+Which makes them very hard to debug.
 * Memory:
     * Absolute:
         * `–Xms256m` - initial heap size